ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262913 Enclosed Motor Controllers.md

    1. Provide wiring diagrams mounted inside motor starter door.
    1. Identification
    1. Provide engraved plastic-laminate sign, per related Division 26 Sections of the Specifications, mounted on the top center of the motor control center and motor starter panelboard front, indicating the following lines of information:
-      1.
    1. Equipment designation (e.g., "MCC-1A")
    1. Electrical characteristics (e.g., "480V, 3Ph, 3W")
    1. Main bus ratings (e.g., "800A")
-1. Field Quality Control*   1.
-Field Tests:
+1. Field Quality Control
+	1. Field Tests:
       1. Motor Control Center
    1. Provide mechanical inspection and operation to determine that the equipment performs mechanically as specified.
    1. Verify that fuses and circuit breakers are as specified.